The origins of feng shui

 How feng shui features when you buy property

-If you a believer of feng shui, you’ll know that buying a property with good feng shui is one of the most important decisions you will have to make in life.
+If you a believer of feng shui, you’ll know that when you buy property, good feng shui is one of the most important decisions you will have to make in life.
 The method that I am going to introduce today to aid you in your next house hunt is wisdom taken from a feng shui Chinese classic from the 8 Mansions school – ‘Yang Zhai San Yao’ – from the Qing Dynasty.
 The two words, ‘San Yao’ (三要), in the book title refers to 3 criteria.

 Today, I’ll walk you through 5 steps from the 8 Mansions school I’ve touched on here, which you can use when you buy property!